DevMichaelMS/md13_bootstrap_avancado/README.md

 [English Version](README.md) | [Versão em Português](PTBR-README.md)

-# Bootstrap Cards Project
+# Bootstrap Cards and Carousel Project

-This project demonstrates the use of **Bootstrap** to create responsive and visually appealing **cards**.
-The cards include images, titles, subtitles, and buttons, all styled using Bootstrap's components and utility classes.
+This project demonstrates the use of **Bootstrap** to create responsive and visually appealing **cards** and a **carousel**.
+The carousel showcases images with captions and navigation controls, while the cards include images, titles, subtitles, and buttons, all styled using Bootstrap's components and utility classes.

 ## Features

 - Responsive layout with **3 cards per row**.
 - Cards with **overlay text** on images.
 - Custom styles for consistent image sizes.
-- Use of **Bootstrap utility classes** for styling.
+- Fully functional **carousel** with:
+  - Automatic sliding between images.
+  - Navigation controls (previous/next buttons).
+  - Indicators for quick navigation between slides.

 ## Technologies Used